This article has links to products and services we love, which we may make commission from.

 You can even buy some alcoholic drinks with your snacks at the Dominion.

-Chill with your partner on the comfortable seats, one of the romantic things to do in Edinburgh in December.
+Chill with your partner in comfortable seats, which is one of the romantic things to do in Edinburgh in December.

 Giving the above a run for their money is the decadent Scotsman Picturehouse.